SixLabors/docs/articles/imagesharp/ico.md

 ICO is best thought of as a container for one or more icon images.

+An ICO file can contain multiple frames for different icon sizes and bit depths.
+That lets Windows and other consumers choose the most appropriate embedded image for a particular scale or display context.
+A single-frame ICO can work, but multi-size icon assets are often more useful in real applications.

+Frames can be stored using BMP-style data or PNG-compressed data.
+PNG-compressed icon frames are common for larger or more detailed icons because they can preserve alpha and reduce file size.
+BMP-style frames can still matter for older compatibility workflows.

+The encoded width and height are part of the frame metadata, not just a consequence of the decoded ImageSharp frame size.
+When generating icons, keep frame metadata aligned with the asset sizes your target platform expects.

 A few practical implications:

 - Existing ICO files can contain one or more embedded icon images.